Retinal Vein Occlusion (Eye Stroke): Symptoms, Causes, Diagnosis, and Treatment Options

 Certain blood disorders, such as sickle cell disease, can heighten your risk of developing RVO.
 If you have a blood disorder, it's crucial to collaborate with your healthcare provider to manage your condition and mitigate the risk of RVO development.

 Other lifestyle factors that can increase your risk of developing RVO include smoking, a history of blood clots, and certain medications.
-It's important to talk to our optometrist about your medical history and any medications you're taking to determine your risk of developing RVO.
+It's important to talk to your optometrist about your medical history and any medications you're taking to determine your risk of developing RVO.

 Understanding the Root Causes of Retinal Vein Occlusion or Eye Stroke